Anchors Aweigh! Sail for Optimal Unified Multi-Modal Representations: Experiments

-\paragraph{Training details.} We utilize Low-Rank Adaptation~\citep{hu2022lora} for training \modelname and \faname, enhancing training efficiency and achieving impressive results with fewer iterations.
+\paragraph{Training details.} We utilize Low-Rank Adaptation~\citep{hu2022lora} for training \modelname and \fanamex, enhancing training efficiency and achieving impressive results with fewer iterations.
+For the backbones in \faname and \modelnamex, we use the pretrained VideoMAE~\citep{tong2022videomae} for video data, the pretrained WaveLM~\citep{chen2022wavlm} for audio data, and the pretrained BERT~\citep{devlin-etal-2019-bert} for text data.
 For parameter settings, we set a learning rate of $0.001$, the AdamW optimizer~\citep{loshchilov2018decoupled} with a batch size of $16$, and a temperature of $0.3$ for InfoNCE.
 Training \modelname requires augmentation.
 We augment video frames with various transformations, including random perspective shifts, random flips and rotation, color jitter, Gaussian blur, and auto-contrast adjustment.
 For the audio modality, we apply a low-pass filter, speed changes, echo effect, room impulse response convolution, and background noise.
 For the text modality, we generate paraphrased sentences using the Phi-3 language model served using Ollama~\footnote{https://ollama.com/library/phi3}.

 \paragraph{UniBind} We evaluate UniBind as a baseline method, using LLM-generated descriptions as the anchor modality.
 Specifically, UniBind generates descriptions for each modality using a large language model (LLM), ensuring that every modality is paired with corresponding descriptions.
 These descriptions collectively form a knowledge base, and UniBind optimizes the InfoNCE loss between each modality and its paired description from the knowledge base.
 In this framework, the anchor modality is the LLM-augmented representation.
 It is important to note that the LLM-generated descriptions for different modality pairs can vary, which may hinder effective multi-modal alignment (see Table~\ref{tab:results_classification_mlp}).
 In our experiments, we generate descriptions for video and audio modalities using the VideoLLaMA2.1-7B-AV audio-visual model from VideoLLaMA2~\citep{damonlpsg2024videollama2}, and for the text modality, we use the Qwen2.5-32B-Instruct model from Qwen2.5~\citep{qwen2_5}.
 We evaluate UniBind's performance in two settings: standard classification accuracy (Table~\ref{tab:classfication_each_modality}) and zero-shot cross-modal classification (Table~\ref{tab:results_classification_mlp}).